oskarnurm/dotfiles/README.md

 # TODO

+##dependencies needed for the condig to work i.e. nerdfonts, starship, fish, etc, for linux, windows and mac

-Run the following commands to install your dotfiles: git clone git@github.com:username/dotfiles.git --recursive cd dotfiles && ./install
+Run the following commands to install your dotfiles:
+``git clone git@github.com:username/dotfiles.git --recursive cd dotfiles && ./install``

-Any new changes can be retrieved from the repository and installed using the following commands: git pull
+Any new changes can be retrieved from the repository and installed using the following commands:
-./install
+``git pull
+./install``

 - add instructions how to install
 - include files like fzf-git that are currently not included